History of Lutheranism: Societal upheaval in Europe

 At the beginning of the 16th century, the European continent had seen vast changes in the ordering of society and culture in the last 200 years.
 The dramatic loss of population due to the Black Death had created new economic opportunities and mobility among the lower classes of society.
 New technologies came about to address labor shortages and the need to increase productivity, which in turn created new classes of society to support manufacture and trade.
 Hans Luther, the father of Martin Luther, was a member of this new middle class.
 Hans Luther made a living leasing and operating copper mines and smelters.
 The Luther family enjoyed enough income and social status that it was possible for Hans to envision a university education and career as a lawyer for his son.

 The 14th century had also produced upheaval in the Roman Catholic Church with the resolution of the Western Schism in the early part of the century, the controversies surrounding the papacies of the Renaissance era and new pressures brought by the invasions of Christendom by the burgeoning Ottoman Empire.

 Spread of literacy

 The spread of books and higher education had an obvious impact on the Lutheran reformers.
 The Gutenberg Bible was first printed in 1455, with subsequent editions of the Bible and other books quickly becoming available in wider distribution than ever before.
 Along with the spread of the book, universities were becoming the centers of a new academic culture that existed outside of the immediate control of the Roman Catholic Church.
-In 1502, Frederick III, Elector of Saxony, founded the University of Wittenberg, a university that would house a young Augustinian monk as a "Professor of Bible" named Martin Luther.
+In 1502, Frederick III, Elector of Saxony, founded the University of Wittenberg, a university that would house a young Augustinian friar as a "Professor of Bible" named Martin Luther.